bikeshaving/crank/website/guides/02-elements.md

 console.log(el.props); // {id: "my-id", "class": "my-class"}
 ```

 The attribute-like `key="value"` syntax in JSX is transpiled to a single object for each element.
 We call this object the *props* object, short for “properties.”
 The value of each prop is a string if the string-like syntax is used (`key="value"`), or it can be an interpolated JavaScript value if the value is placed within curly brackets (`key={value}`).
-Props are used by both intrinsic and component elements to pass values around and can be thought of as the arguments to the tags.
+Props are used by both intrinsic and component elements to pass values into them and can be thought of as named arguments.

 ### Children
 ```jsx